N3X15/Luna-Viewer/README.txt

-FlexLife SVN
+Luna Viewer SVN

-FlexLife is a new Second Life viewer designed to become one of the most extendable viewers available.
+Luna is a new Second Life viewer designed to become one of the most extendable viewers available.
 It makes use of the Emerald viewer codebase (with a new customized Lua engine based off of a de-griefed ShoopedLife Lua engine) and adds in some security patches.

 == Licensing ==

 Same GPL/FLOSS license as SL itself.
-When FLACS (Flex Life Anti-Cheat System) is introduced, that portion will become proprietary.

 == How to Build ==